×

 Gestational Diabetes

-Pregnant women who have never had diabetes before but who have high blood sugar (glucose) levels during pregnancy are said to have gestational diabetes.
-Scientists believe that hormones from the placenta that help the baby develop can sometimes block the action of the mother’s insulin in her body.
-Testing for blood glucose levels is thus recommended during pregnancy.
+Gestational diabetes occurs when pregnant women, who have never had diabetes before, experience high blood sugar (glucose) levels during pregnancy.
+Scientists believe that hormones from the placenta, which help the baby develop, can sometimes interfere with the mother’s insulin action.
+Testing for blood glucose levels is recommended during pregnancy.
+Although gestational diabetes usually resolves after pregnancy, it increases the risk of developing type 2 diabetes later in life.

 Tests for Diagnosing Diabetes:

-The fasting blood glucose test (taken after at least 8 hours of fasting) is the preferred test for diagnosing type 1 or type 2 diabetes.
+The fasting blood glucose test (taken after at least 8 hours of fasting) is the preferred method for diagnosing type 1 or type 2 diabetes.
 It is most reliable when done in the morning.
-However, a diagnosis of diabetes can also be aided by performing any one of the three below tests:
+A diagnosis of diabetes can also be confirmed with any of the following tests:

-• The HbA1c test, which is used primarily to identify the average blood glucose concentration over prolonged periods of time.
-This test can be performed to confirm the diagnosis of diabetes, and is also important in monitoring the effectiveness of diabetes management/ treatment in known diabetic patients.
+Identifies the average blood glucose concentration over prolonged periods.
+This test is also important for monitoring the effectiveness of diabetes treatment in known diabetic patients.

-• Microalbuminuria Carried out once a year if normal, and once every 3 months if abnormal
+• Microalbuminuria: Annually if normal; every 3 months if abnormal

 Open chat